sasank484/CUSTOMER-CHURN-PREDICTION-IN-TELECOM-INDUSTRY/README.md

-AIT614-001
-Team 1
-Readme file
-Operating system: Windows 11 Home
+🖥️Operating system: Windows 11 Home
-Setting up WSL:
+🛠️Setting up WSL:
 1. Open the command prompt of the windows machine as an administrator to avoid the permission issues.
 2. Use the command “apt install wsl” to install the windows subsystem for linux (ubuntu).
  ![image](https://github.com/user-attachments/assets/0fcd48da-47f1-454d-832f-37c81d89b073)

 3. Close the command prompt once ubuntu is installed.
 4. Ubuntu will be visible in the start menu.
-Setting up docker and MongoDB:
+🐳Setting up docker and MongoDB:
 1. Launch the ubuntu application.
 2. Shift to the root user using the command “sudo su”
 3. Use the command “apt install docker.io” to install docker